nrothchicago/SparkScalaCourse/README.md

 **MaxTemperature.scala**, find the maximum temperature in degrees Fahrenheit per weather station from 1800.csv **MaxPrecip.scala**, find the maximum precipitation in inches for each weather station in 1800.csv

-**WordCountFiltered.scala**, counts the words in book.txt, and filters out common words specified in ignore.txt
+**WordCountFiltered.scala**, count the words in book.txt, and filters out common words specified in ignore.txt

+**TotalSpent.scala**, find the total dollar amount spent by each customer.